mgaur10/appmod-temp/README.md

       * You should see a similar message towards the end of the logs: "Started HelloWorldApplication in 3.195 seconds"
       * If you see the message "Checking Cache.." allow ~1 minute for Skaffold to complete it's one-time setup before it builds that application.
       * If you see errors in the Skaffold logs, please troubleshoot accordingly or open a new issue to this repository.
+      * Press Ctrl+C to exit the Skaffold logs and return to the terminal prompt.
     * Send a request to the Java application from the Cloud Workstation terminal to the Minikube cluster:
       ```
       curl http://localhost:9000/